gospacedev/mail-checker/README.md

 # Mail Checker
 > An mail checker

-Checks if a domain has dmarcs, spf record, and a MX
+## How does it work
+It scans the inputted domain and checks if it has DMARC, SPF Record, and a Mail Server

 ## Credits